dsomleff/daily-prophet/README.md

 ``/login`` - for registered users access <br />
 ``/register`` - use to join Daily Prophet community <br />
 ``/logout`` - User leave the building:)

-# Developer Note
-Unfortunately, because of the lack of time, not all from my planned features were implemented.
-For example image upload - modern blog without pictures it's a bit weird.
-Also Admin not able to ban user and manage user's profiles.
-Development process was chaotic and asynchronous, that's why some solutions from architecture perspective may look controversial.
-Anyway, we can discuss it more on interview, if you like to.😉